ietf-wg-procon/2418bis/draft-ietf-procon-2418bis.md

 - Ensure WG process and content management

-The Chair has ultimate responsibility for ensuring that a working group achieves forward progress and meets its milestones.
+The Chair has ultimate responsibility for ensuring that a working group achieves forward progress and meets its goals.
 The Chair is also responsible to ensure that the working group operates in an open and fair manner.
 For some working groups, this can be accomplished by having the Chair perform all management-related